bcomnes/bret.io/src/blog/2023/reintroducing-top-bun/README.md

 - More web-component examples? `top-bun` is already one of the best environments for implementing sites that use web-components.
 Page bundles are a perfect place to register components!
 - Comparisons with other tools in the "enterprise-js" ecosystem?

 If you try out `top-bun`, I would love to hear about your experience.
 Do you like it?
 Do you hate it?
-[Open an discussion item.](https://github.com/bcomnes/top-bun/discussions) or reach out privately.
+[Open a discussion item](https://github.com/bcomnes/top-bun/discussions) or reach out privately.

 ## History of `top-bun` {#history}